juanborgesv/100-Days-Of-Android-Development/log.md

 **Today's Progress:** EditorActivity modified, it checks properly that everything is correct before saving data.
 Still getting an error while trying to get the product's price.

 **Thoughts:**

+## Day 81: October 20, 2018
+**Today's Progress:** EditorActivity saves properly the information in the database and the MainActivity updates the database info using the onStart method

+**Thoughts:**